testingisdocumenting/znai/znai-docs/znai/snippets/json.md

 # Highlight Values By Path

-Use the `paths` plugin parameter to bring attention to a certain place in a `JSON` file.
+Use the `:identifier: paths` plugin parameter to bring attention to a certain place in a `JSON` file.

     ```json {paths: "root[1].key2"}
     [{"key1": "value1"}, {"key2": "value2"}]